JesusRH97/Gazebo-simulator/README.md

 ### Software

 * Ubuntu 18.04
 * Having installed ROS (melodic version).
-If you dont have set up ROS on your computer, visit the wiki of ROS as follows: <http://wiki.ros.org/melodic/Installation/Ubuntu>
+If you dont have set up ROS on your computer, visit the [wiki of ROS](http://wiki.ros.org/melodic/Installation/Ubuntu).
 * 8Gb RAM

 Of course, in order to drive your user car you will need a Xbox 360/PlayStation remote control